CarlaBuongiorno/la_fraschetta/README.md

 * The logo was designed and created by Natasha, designer, photographer, and future owner of __La Fraschetta__.
 * The first image (on the home page) of the site was chosen as a background for the Title.
 It is a sunset view of a little town in Tuscany called 'San Giminiano'.
 This image was chosen as it captures the true essence and beauty of Italy, complete with Italian rooftops, a church, a fort, Vinyards, and hills.
 * The images on the _Our Story_ page are all of Natasha and Simone, future owners of __La Fraschetta__, taken by Natasha.
 * Some of the product and category images are also photos taken by Natasha.
-All the rest of the product and category images were chosen from various copy-right sites, used as placeholders in order to fillful the requirements for this project.
+All the rest of the product and category images were chosen from various sites offering royalty-free images, used as placeholders in order to fillful the requirements for this project.
 These images will eventually be replaced by real __La Fraschetta__ store product images.

 ### Wireframes
 The wireframes for desktop, mobile and tablet for this project can be found below: